bump-sh/docs/src/_help/getting-started/concepts.md

 ## API document

-An API document refers to the file containing an API definition.<br>
+An API document refers to the file containing an API definition.

 ## Specification